MohannedA/Kabab/README.md

 # Kabab app
+iOS app that implements MVVM architecture, and design patterns such as Repository pattern.
+The app contains an implementation of QR Scanner and usage of third-party libraries such as RealmSwift and SnapKit

 ## IMPORTANT  Notes
 * There are TODOs can be found written in the classes (some of them in the header comment).
 * MVVM is not fully implemented since Repository pattren not fully implemented.